-My paintings are depictions of women in their ‘finery’, from Tudor Portraits, Bunny Girls and Circus Girls to Paris Hilton.
-I am fascinated by the theatre and presentation of women, of the other, and by the signs and symbols that are used to signify them.
-Holbein was commissioned by wealthy patrons to paint their portraits.
-Royal Portraits were carried out to flatter and deceive.
-Henry VIII was first introduced to his prospective wives via depictions that bore no resemblance to the flattering portraits that arrived from abroad.
-They were the equivalent of today’s advertisements, women’s magazines, of social media’s fakery, designed to coax him into marriage.
-Painting was political.
+My paintings are depictions of women in their ‘finery’, from Tudor Portraits, Bunny Girls, Circus Girls to Contemporary Celebrities.
+I am fascinated and intrigued by the theatre and presentation that one goes through being a woman and by the signs and symbols that are used to signify us.
+Hans Holbein was commissioned by wealthy patrons to paint flattering portraits.
+Henry VIII was first introduced to his prospective wives via paintings that bore no resemblance to their flattering depictions that had arrived in advance from abroad.
+These paintings were the equivalent of today’s social media, advertisements and women’s magazines etc. All designed to flatter and deceive.
+Painting then was political, as well it can be now.

-My paintings are a commentary on the art of Portraiture.
-My paintings are looking at the idea of selling a dream, of flattery, deception and attraction.
-I want to attract the viewer, to seduce them with the art of painting and the jewels, silks, and lace.
-I want to pull them in, to make them look, admire and love what they see.
-Like a theatre or a circus act I want to entertain and suspend belief, to take you way from the everydayness of ordinary life.
-I want the viewer to fall in love like Henry VIII did.
-I do not seek out to present a specific person or even a ‘real’ person behind the mask.
-I am looking at the mask itself.
-They are also about the depiction of women and my way to explore this is through the difficult and forever complicated process of painting.
-I endeavour to paint a convincing painting by the examined act of painting, and where the act of painting is examined and presented even to itself.
+My paintings are a commentary on the Art of Portraiture itself.
+I want to draw the viewer in, to seduce them by the art of painting.
+To entice with jewels, silks, and lace, I want to make you look, admire and love what you see.
+Like a theatre or circus act I want to entertain and suspend disbelief, to take you away from the everyday.
+I want you to fall in love like Henry VIII did.
+I do not always seek out to present a specific person or the person behind the mask.
+I am actually looking at the mask.